Style guide#

 PEP 8 and Black#

 The code should adhere to the PEP 8 Python code style.
 The adherence to PEP 8 is checked using Flake8.
-As PEP 8 is not completely unambiguous and Flake8 also makes certain choices as to how to interpret it, we decided to ignore all flake E203 errors (see https://github.com/PyCQA/pycodestyle/issues/373).
+Flake E203 errors can be ignored due to the ambiguous nature of these errors (see https://github.com/PyCQA/pycodestyle/issues/373).

 PEP 8 and Black styles are mandatory.
 This is configured in the project’s tox.ini files and tested for by our build pipeline.